 This German film is still very popular and had quite an impact on other movies and TV shows.
 The episode “Trilogy of Error” of the TV show The Simpsons is a homage to this movie and Lisa runs to the title track of the movie in her sequence.
 The character of Katja Obinger in the recent TV show Orphan Black is inspired by Lola.

-Of course, the list of movies that are worth watching is extremely long and we only provided a short excerpt of some of our favourites.
+Of course, the list of movies that are worth watching is extremely long and we only provided a short excerpt of some of our favorites.
 It’s also worth taking advantage of the Language Learning with Netflix plugin, if you’re watching some of these titles through the streaming service.
 It means you can have both German and English subtitles on at the same time.